 Pins 1 and 2 must always be connected for proper operation, although failure to make these connections will not be catastrophic to the converter under normal operating conditions.
-Pin 1 must always be connected to the output return and Pin 2 must always be connected to $+V{OUT}$ .
+If there is no load present on the converter, failure to make these connections could result in damage to the device.
+Pin 1 must always be connected to the output return and Pin 2 must always be connected to +VOUT when regulating the positive voltage.
+If the negative output voltage is being regulated, Pin 1 must always be connected to -VOUT and Pin 2 must always be connected to the output return.
 These connections can be made at any one of the output pins of the converter, or remotely at the load.
 A remote connection at the load can adjust for voltage drops of as much as 0.25 V dc between the converter and the load.
 Long remote sense leads can affect converter stability, although this condition is rare.
 The impedance of the long power leads between the converter and the remote sense point could affect the converter's unity gain crossover frequency and phase margin.
 Consult factory if long remote sense leads are to be used.